wp-plugins/activecampaign-subscription-forms/readme.txt

 = 2.1 =
 * Changed internal API requests to use only API URL and Key instead of Username and Password.
-* Provided option to remove style blocks from embedded form code, and converting input type="button" into input type="submit".
+* Provided option to remove style blocks from embedded form code, and converting <input type="button" into <input type="submit".

 = 3.0 =
 * Re-wrote widget backend to use most recent WordPress Widget structure.
 * Streamlined code and API usage.
 * Ability to reset or refresh your forms.
 * Better form width detection.

+= 3.5 =
+* You can now use a shortcode to display your subscription form.

 == Upgrade Notice ==